-- Homeless, Socioeconomically Disadvantaged, African-American, Hispanic and white students have high rates of chronic absenteeism, low graduation rates, and poor ELA and Math performance - English Learners and Foster Youth had the lowest graduation rates and academic performance levels - Foster Youth, Hispanics and white have had persistent low performance over three years, triggering a higher level of assistance from the state
+- Homeless, Socioeconomically Disadvantaged, African-American, Hispanic and White students have high rates of chronic absenteeism, low graduation rates, and poor ELA and Math performance - English Learners and Foster Youth had the lowest graduation rates and academic performance levels - Foster Youth, Hispanics and White have had persistent low performance over three years, triggering a higher level of assistance from the state

-2023 Dashboard indicators showed some changes and possible signs of improvement in academics and chronic absenteeism.
+2023 Dashboard indicators showed some changes and possible signs of improvement.
 Results for the graduation rate indicator and the multiple measures collected for the college/career indicator, determined that there are no student groups considered "prepared" for post-secondary schooling.